Dorian Finney-Smith NBA Playoffs Player Props: Nets vs. 76ers

-Dorian Finney-Smith and the rest of the Brooklyn Nets hit the court versus the Philadelphia 76ers in the NBA Playoffs on Thursday, at 7:30 PM ET.
+Dorian Finney-Smith be on the court for the Brooklyn Nets at 1:00 PM on Saturday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-Let's look at Finney-Smith's prop bets, and some stats and trends to help you find good wagers.
+Let's break down Finney-Smith's prop bets, and some stats and trends to help you find good wagers.

 Dorian Finney-Smith Prop Bets vs. the 76ers